21000 Acres To Square Miles

 21,000 acres / 640 acres/square mile = 32.8125 square miles

 This calculation provides the precise conversion.
-However, depending on the context, rounding the result to a more manageable number might be appropriate.
-For example, you might round it to 33 square miles for general discussions or estimations.
+That said, depending on the context, rounding the result to a more manageable number might be appropriate.
+Here's one way to look at it: you might round it to 33 square miles for general discussions or estimations.
 The level of precision required will depend on the specific application.

 Practical Applications of Acre to Square Mile Conversion